check-spelling-sandbox/materialize/doc/developer/design/20220511_command_and_response_binary_encoding.md

 ## Goals

 1. Propose a general strategy for serializing and deserializing API message types into a binary format that can be sued both for (a) network transfer and (b) durable storage.
-2. Consider how the proposed strategy will facilitate maintaining backwards-compatibile code as the set of commands and responses in the API evolves over time.
+2. Consider how the proposed strategy will facilitate maintaining backwards-compatible code as the set of commands and responses in the API evolves over time.

 ## Non-Goals